SFO to prosecute Olympus over accounting scandal

 The deal was part of a scheme to cover up investment losses dating back as much as a decade or more, which came to light when Olympus's British chief executive at the time, Michael Woodford, blew the whistle after being fired from the company for pressing for details on the investments.

-(The story has been filed again to correct the fourth paragraph to show that the firm, not executives, were fined 700 million yen.)
+(Corrects fourth paragraph to show firm, not executives, were fined 700 million yen)

 (Editing by Chris Gallagher)